Skip to main content

 • Boxmode: The free version comes with a .boxmode domain.

-• IM Creator: It has a bit of a learning curve, but has beautiful designs.
+• IM Creator: It has a bit of a learning curve, but it has beautiful designs.

 Is Wix free for nonprofits?

-Wix is not free for nonprofits, but it is a highly regarded website builder, for sure!
-A starting price of $20/month will cover online payments, event registrations and an online store.
+Wix is not free for nonprofits, but it is a highly regarded website builder.
+A starting price of $27/month for a personal plan, a business plan will cover online payments, event registrations and an online store.

-Features like automatic invoices, member-only areas and email marketing will cost you more money per month.
+Features such as automated invoicing, member-only areas, and email marketing will cost more per month.
 Consider your needs and budget as you determine if Wix is the best nonprofit website builder for you.

 Is Squarespace good for nonprofits?

-The only major issues with Squarespace are that it lacks some more advanced nonprofit features you might find useful.
+The only major issue with Squarespace is that it lacks some advanced nonprofit features you might find useful.
 Plus, the Help page isn’t super useful.

 If all of your needs are met by Squarespace, you can absolutely set up a wonderful website with them.
 But if not, it might not be worth the $86/month.